 Students will be given a grade of incomplete if the student has been absent and has not had enough time to make up the coursework that was missed (one day for every missed day plus one; i.e. absent 2 days would allow for 3 days to make up the work).
 Coursework not completed within timelines will result in a zero for the identified assignments.

 Failed Classes

 If a student fails a class, this will result in a need for credit recovery.
-Students will complete their credit recovery according to their learning plan; during the school day, before/after school, or during scheduled summer credit recovery sessions.
+Students will complete their credit recovery according to their learning plan.